Error Code Continuous OFF

 Cause Likelihood DIY?

-Tripped circuit breaker or blown fuse ✓ DIY fix →
+Tripped circuit breaker or blown fuse Most common ✓ DIY fix →

-Power switch turned off ✓ DIY fix →
+Power switch turned off Common ✓ DIY fix →

-Loose or disconnected power leads ✗ Call a pro →
+Faulty transformer or control board Uncommon ✗ Call a pro →

-How to Fix It: Check Power Supply to Furnace
+How to Fix It: Check the Circuit Breaker and Power Switch

 Always turn off the furnace at the power switch or breaker and shut off the gas supply before beginning.
 Do not proceed if you smell gas — leave the area and call your gas company immediately.